elvisjs/spring-mvp-lab/README.md

 We currently have little idea about this.

 + Develop websites with our library for public service for free.
-+ We are members of a large rust community in China, lots of rust developers in that community seems like to try our library.
++ We are members of a large rust community in China, lots of rust developers in that community try to apply rust to front domain dev.
+Our library would be a good choice for them.
 + We'd like to hold a contest for developing web pages with our library.